Skip to main content

 There are several benefits for choosing to participate in First Choice: Medicine.
 These include:

-- Dedicated Medicine workshops which will give you hands-on experience through clinical simulations and a hospital visit.
+• Dedicated Medicine workshops.
+These will give you hands-on experience through clinical simulations and a hospital visit

-- Participate in a mock MMI and gain insight into the University of Sunderland Medicine application process.
+• Participate in a mock MMI and gain insight into our medicine application process

-- Meet other students from across the region who are also interested in studying at Sunderland.
+• Meet other students from across the region interested in Medicine

 How are First Choice: Medicine places allocated?

 Places are limited and will be awarded based on the responses given on the application form.
-Each application form will be assessed on an individual basis, and places will be awarded at the discretion of the University.
+Each application form will be assessed on an individual basis.
+Places will be awarded at the discretion of the University.

-Priority will be given to applicants who meet the most University of Sunderland Widening Participation Criteria and live in the North East of England:
+Priority will be given to applicants who meet the most widening participation requirements and live in the North East of England:

-- From low household income or low socioeconomic status - The University of Sunderland identify low household income as: Band 1 - Annual household income of £25,000 or less and Band 2 - Annual household income of between £25,001 - £42,875.
+• From low household income or low socioeconomic status.
+We identify low household income as: Band 1 – annual household income of £25,000 or less and Band 2 – annual household income of between £25,001–£42,875

-- From areas of low higher education participation - The University of Sunderland identify low participation as POLAR4 Quintiles 1 and 2, and will access this on your behalf based on the home postcode you supply.
+• From areas of low higher education participation.
+We identify low participation as POLAR4 Quintiles 1 and 2, and will access this on your behalf based on the home postcode you supply

 Please note the University’s decision to allocate a place is final.
 If you are unsure if you meet the following criteria, please contact First Choice(opens in new tab).